yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 XRP   |     NR     | 96?/'s'(116 bits)|96?/'r'(136 bits)|                 | https://github.com/stevenzeiler/ripple-wallet (OMG - Is Ripple only using 96 bit secret keys?)
 ```

 An empirical trend within the table above is that version_WIF values range between 128 and 255 inclusive.
 Similarly, version_p2pkh values range between 0 and 127 inclusive.
 Both the version_p2pkh and version_p2sh columns are typically for addresses 160 bits in length.
-Notable exceptions are annotated for the Open Assets row where the version_p2pkh address is 168 bits in length and Ripple (XRP) having 136 bits.
-Both the version_p2pkh and version_p2sh columns also contain information about base58check-encode starting address character for a cell's version value.
+Notable exceptions are annotated for the Open Assets row where the version_p2pkh address is 168 bits in length, and Ripple (XRP) having 136 bits.
+Both the version_p2pkh and version_p2sh columns also contain information about base58check-encode starting address characters for a cell's version value.
 Such values also align with the lower table from the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) as long as the addresses are precisely 160 bits in length.

 General bx rules for commands supporting **--version (-v)** values that are 8-bit numbers in base10/decimal format: